oliverpople/emaily/README.md

 $ npm i
 ```

-To run Express server and React add concurrent use the following commands:
+To run Express server and React app concurrent use the following commands:

 ```
 $ cd emaily